aatuh/recsys/docs/api_reference.md

 - **Rules dry-run workflow:** `POST /v1/admin/rules/dry-run` with the proposed payload, review the before/after samples, then create the rule. `docs/rules_runbook.md` explains how to monitor telemetry afterward.
 - **Error triage loop:** Capture `trace_id`, query `/v1/audit/decisions/{trace_id}`, and cross-reference with guardrail dashboards.
 Refer to `docs/concepts_and_metrics.md` to explain coverage/diversity terminology in reports.

 Need more narrative examples?
 Start with `GETTING_STARTED.md` for local walkthroughs or `docs/quickstart_http.md` for hosted integrations.
+For detailed error codes, limits, and retry guidance, see `docs/api_errors_and_limits.md`.

 ## Using the reference